Gamify-IT/docs/dev-manuals/test-plans/overworld-frontend/plans/world-transition-loading.md

 ## Description

-This use case verifies that connected worlds are loaded, if the player approches the transition point.
+This use case verifies that connected worlds are loaded, if the player approaches the transition point.

 ## Precondition